Music television: Network television (1960–1980)

 In the 1960s, NBC, CBS and ABC formed most of the music television market establishing themselves as the main sources for current music.
 A main contributor to the solidification of music broadcasting was the development of programs specifically designed to showcase music acts.
 This led to more technicians, set designers, producers, and directors training to specifically produce television content.
 The programs were of better quality than in the 1950s and gave a youthful, more dynamic look to pre-existing shows, such as The Ed Sullivan Show.
 The shift in production modality started to attract corporate sponsorships such as Ford, who used ad space in The Lively Ones to promote the Fairlane sedan to young-aged car buyers.

-Record labels and performers in the 1960s sought to utilize the newly-founded, music-driven platform to introduce audiences to foreign acts such as the Beatles who performed in the US for the first time on The Ed Sullivan Show on February 9, 1964.
+Record labels and performers in the 1960s sought to use the newly-founded, music-driven platform to introduce audiences to foreign acts such as the Beatles who performed in the US for the first time on The Ed Sullivan Show on February 9, 1964.
 The Beatles' performance served as the beginning of increased British influence in US popular culture.
-Other music-based variety programs gained popularity, including ABC's Shindig (1964–1966), and NBC's Hullaballoo (1965–1966), a rock-and-roll show targeted at remote area's young adults.
-Another extension of the growth of television music can be seen in musical family acts of the 1970s such as the Monkees, the Partridge Family, the Jackson 5, and the Osmonds.
+Other music-based variety programs gained popularity, including ABC's Shindig (1964–1966), and NBC's Hullaballoo (1965–1966), a rock-and-roll show targeted at distant areas' young adults.
+Another extension of the growth of television music can be seen in musical family acts of the 1970s such as The Monkees, The Partridge Family, The Jackson 5, and The Osmonds.